blackcatacademy/blackcat-database-crypto/docs/INTEGRATIONS.md

 ### Recommended bootstrap (one line)

-In application repositories, prefer the `blackcat-crypto` bootstrap which also configures the DB ingress locator:
+In application repositories, prefer the `blackcat-crypto` bootstrap which also configures the DB ingress locator.
+It is **runtime-config-first** and does not rely on env by default:

 ```php
 use BlackCat\Crypto\Bootstrap\PlatformBootstrap;